Selected props and scenic elements from recent years.

 Designed in Fusion before being 3D printed, this gear was a a protype for ones that would eventually be used as set decoration.

 The smaller gears were 3D printed, while the larger ones were laser cut from cardboard before being stacked and glued for added depth.
+You can also see the 3D printed rivets that held the gears to the wall as well as the ones that were added to the wall panels for aesthetics.

 These are examples of projects that my students have made in my digital design classes.
-Projects in both my CAD class and my Graphic Design class start in software (Autodesk Fusion, Adobe Illustrator, or Adobe Photoshop) and then are brought into the physical world via 3D printers, CNC machines, or laser cutters/engravers.
+Projects in both my CAD class and my Graphic Design class start in software (Autodesk Fusion, TinkerCAD, Adobe Illustrator, or Adobe Photoshop) and then are brought into the physical world via 3D printers, CNC machines, or laser cutters/engravers.

 This map was traced, edited, and enhanced in separate layers in Illustrator before being sent to the laser to be engraved, scored, and cut.